 Because the bulk of IT support’s time is spent managing incidents, it’s crucial for teams to be able to measure how effectively those incidents are being handled.
-Reporting plays a key role in providing teams and IT leaders with the insights needed to measure efficiency, identify areas for improvement, and even determine if certain trends may be indicative of a problem or warrant a change.
-There are many incident management metrics teams can track, but some of the more helpful service desk reports include:
+Reporting plays a key role in providing teams and IT leaders with the insights needed to measure efficiency, identify areas for improvement, and even determine if certain trends may be indicative of a problem or warrant a change

 - Open/Close Trends: What type of work is taking the longest to resolve?
 Where are teams spending the majority of their day?

 - Incident Heat Map: What are the peak times of day IT pros have the most ticket volumes?